just-hugo/syndio_dashboard_QA/README.md

 ### Test cases

-header exists
+✅ header exists

-header height is 70 px
+✅ header height is 70 px

-header background is 373737
+✅ header background is 373737

-header has logo
+✅ header has logo

-logo is aligned left
+✅ logo is aligned left

-dropdown button exists
+✅ dropdown button exists

-dropdown button is aligned right
+✅ dropdown button is aligned right

-dropdown button height is 40 px
+✅ dropdown button height is 40 px

-dropdown background is 262626
+✅ dropdown background is 262626

-dropdown button has outline when active
+✅ dropdown button has outline when active

-dropdown button active outline is 1 px
+✅ dropdown button active outline is 1 px

-dropdown button active outline is colored 0D8B7F
+✅ dropdown button active outline is colored 0D8B7F

-dropdown button is clickable
+✅ dropdown button is clickable

-dropdown menu has list items
+✅ dropdown menu has list items

 dropdown list items are clickable
+- Group by function is clickable
+- ✅ Group by role is clickable

 clicking dropdown menu items updates dashboard data